MBJohansen/Social-Graphs-Project/docs/sentiment.md

 | Musical | 3.9925137315680375 | 4.352340476880043 |
 | Western | 3.8166423126657016 | 4.093394875659371 |
 | News | 4.053335552596539 | 4.323256752859757 |

+Before computing the sentiment scores it was expected that different genres would have different sentiment scores based on the content of the movies in a particular genre.
+For example if a movie is violent its plot might include words which show this and thus be more negative.
+As seen in the table above this is not the case.
+The reason they are all basically the same could be because of the neutral language used for writing the plot summaries.
+A score of 5 is neutral, 1 is negative and 9 is positive.
+Therefore the plot summaries are actually all negative if not neutral.
+The reason for the slightly negative scores might be because of the structure of movies, where there is some conflict in the beginning of the story and then this conflict will be resolved at the end.
+The change from old to new movies are very small ranging from around 0.2 to 0.4 and the reason for this insignificant change is probably also due to the neutral language.

 [Next page: Network](network.md)